srcnert/rak-zephyr-app/app/basic/uart_sleep/README.rst

 Overview
 ********

-The blinky example blinks an LED forever using the :ref:`GPIO API <gpio_api>`.
+The UART sleep example shows how to use Zephyr PM api with RAK Wisduo modules.

-The source code shows how to use blue and green leds on RAK19007 base board.
+The source code shows how to send UART messages with low power requirments.

 Building and Running
 ********************